gfabbian/quaia-fnl/README.md

-# Primordial non-Gaussianity constraints from Quaia and CMB lensing
+# Constraints on primordial non-Gaussianity from Quaia

-This repository hosts material related to the cosmological analysis of the [Quaia quasar sample](https://doi.org/10.5281/zenodo.8060754) to constrain local primordial non-Gaussianity.
+This repository hosts material related to the cosmological analysis of the [Quaia quasar sample](https://doi.org/10.5281/zenodo.8060754) to constrain local primordial non-Gaussianity, published in [Fabbian et al. 2025](https://arxiv.org/abs/2504.20992).

-We plan to include the analysis pipeline as well as measurements used in our companion paper.
-In the meantime, we're happy to provide it upon request.
+Currently the repository includes a notebook showcasing the pseudo-C_ell estimation pipeline and the code used to generate theoretical predictions.
+We plan to include other relevant parts of the analysis pipeline as well as the measurements used in our companion paper upon acceptance.
+In the meantime, we're happy to provide them upon request.

-If you make use of any of these data or scripts for any publication, we kindly ask you to cite our papers.
+If you make use of any of these data or scripts for any publication, we kindly ask you to cite the companion paper (as well as any other relevant Quaia papers).